-However, one thing I always knew, was that I am more productive with a larger screen.
+However, one thing I always knew was that I am more productive with a larger screen.
 Even the 13” Surface Book, made a huge difference against the 12” Surface Pro.
-The thing is simple, it is mobility versus screen real estate.
-I am often working on the go, which means I like the mobility.
-On the other hand I am also working a couple of hours on the device with no extra screens.
-Having some extra space on the mobile device, makes me more productive.
+The thing is simple, and it is mobility versus screen real estate.
+I am often working on the go, which means I like mobility.
+On the other hand, I am also working a couple of hours on the device with no extra screens.
+Having some extra space on the mobile device makes me more productive.

 When Microsoft announced the new Surface Book 2 13-inch and 15-inch, I knew I want a 15” version.
 It would give me more screen real estate, more productivity, paired with the Surface quality and design.
 The combination of a 15” screen in a 3:2 aspect ratio, together with a touch screen and pen support, will provide you with the best possible work setup.

 The Surface Book 2 also comes with some performance improvements.
-With the higher end models, you get new 8th Gen Intel Core i7-8650U quad-core processor, and a Nvidia GeForce GTX 1060, which will provide you with the necessary performance.
+With the higher-end models, you get a new 8th Gen Intel Core i7-8650U quad-core processor, and an Nvidia GeForce GTX 1060, which will provide you with the necessary performance.
 For me, these performance improvements are a nice addition, but not the reason I would upgrade.
 If you are a creator, designer, editor, you might highly benefit from the additional graphics performance.
 However, Microsoft also updated the disk to a faster NVMe SSD, and this you can see and feel in your day-to-day tasks.

 Surface Book 2 – First Impressions

 I haven’t used the Surface Book 2 long enough for a full review, but I want to share my first impressions.

 - Hardware and build quality are amazing as for all the Surface devices, no surprises here.